humberto-ortiz/megaprobe-lab/content/matias.md

 - Started to research on IPv6 networks.
 - Did a wireshark scan of hulk.ccom.uprrp.edu and saved the log
 - Observed traffic from fca4:5cd6:1637:308:e167:7a08:3563:3745 (hozpi) to fcc7:e680:8435:51a2:a5bd:ac68:880e:660d (hulk.ccom.uprrp.edu).
 The traffic was pings every 10 seconds.

+### Week 4: (2-6/April)
+- Updated wireshark to version 2.4.4-1 that includes the cjdns/fc00 module to analyze hyperboria packets

+- To set up this module I went to wireshark went to Analyze ->Decode As...-> added a new protocol with '+' button and added the following paremeters:
+Field	Value	Current
+UDP		5158	Fc00